Teamworks Data Engineer Salary | CA$154K-CA$282K+ | Levels.fyi

 The median Data Engineer compensation in Canada package at Teamworks totals CA$214K per year.
-View the base salary, stock, and bonus breakdowns for Teamworks's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Teamworks's total compensation packages.
 Last updated: 11/11/2025

 Company